Bibek Debroy: Economics

 Debroy's earlier positions included director of Rajiv Gandhi Institute for Contemporary Studies, consultant to the Department of Economic Affairs of Finance Ministry (India), and director of the project LARGE (Legal Adjustments and Reforms for Globalising the Economy), set up by the Finance Ministry and United Nations Development Programme (UNDP) to examine legal reforms in India.
 Between December 2006 and July 2007, he was the rapporteur for implementation in the Commission on Legal Empowerment of the Poor.
 Debroy authored several books, papers and popular articles, was consulting editor of Indian financial newspapers, and was a member of the National Manufacturing Competitive Council (2004 to 2009).
 He chaired a Jharkhand state committee to recommend a state development plan.
 He has been a Member of the Chief Minister's Economic Advisory Council in Rajasthan.

 From 2014 to 2015, he chaired a Ministry of Railways committee set up to restructure Indian Railways.
 Debroy had also taught at Presidency College, Calcutta, Gokhale Institute of Politics and Economics, the Indian Institute of Foreign Trade and the National Council of Applied Economic Research.

 From January 2015 till June 2019, he was a permanent member of NITI Aayog (National Institution for Transforming India Aayog), which replaced the former Planning Commission to act as an Indian government think tank.

 In September 2017, he was appointed Chairman of the Economic Advisory Council to the Prime Minister, and from September 2018 to September 2022, was President of the Indian Statistical Institute.
 In September 2022, he was appointed Chancellor of Pune’s Deccan College Post-Graduate and Research Institute.
 In July 2024, Debroy was also appointed the Chancellor of the Gokhale Institute of Politics and Economics, where he served till September 2024.
 Debroy was a Reader (Associate Professor) in Economics at Centre for the Study of East European Economies, Gokhale Institute of Politics and Economics, Savitribai Phule Pune University, from March 1983 to March 1987.

 Literature and media

 Debroy translated the unabridged Mahābhārata into English, in a series of 10 volumes.
 He has also translated the Bhagavad Gita, the Harivamsa, the Vedas and Valmiki's Rāmāyaṇa (in three volumes).
 He has translated the Bhagavata Purana (in three volumes), the Brahma Purana (two volumes), the Shiva Purana (three volumes), the Brahmanda Purana (two volumes) and the Vishnu Purana, Markandeya Purana and Kurma Purana (one volume each).

 He was the first person since Manmatha Nath Dutt to have translated the Mahabharata and the Ramayana, both in unabridged form, into English.
 For his translations, he was conferred the R. G. Bhandarkar Memorial Award in July 2023 by the Bhandarkar Oriental Research Institute (BORI).
+He also wrote The Illustrated Mahabharata by Penguin Random House.